 Coming back to the example with the birch tree:

 If this graph represents our drawing of the birch tree, it would be a sketch that shows little detail except for the most important characteristics such as the overall shape of the tree, with a simple representation of the trunk, branches, and leaves.

 Now that we have covered the technical background, it is time determine whether 16 pixels are enough to get a reliable result.

 Are 16 pixels enough?
 Lab spectrometer vs. Senorics technology

 First, let’s merge the diagrams.

-Comparing the two measurements, it is clearly shown that the lab spectrometer provides significantly more measurement points than the SenoCorder Solid (350 vs. 16).
-The measured values of the SenoCorder Solid also differ slightly from those of the lab spectrometer.
+Comparing the two measurements, it is clearly shown that the lab spectrometer provides significantly more measurement points than the SenoCorder (350 vs. 16).
+The measured values of the SenoCorder also differ slightly from those of the lab spectrometer.

 However, it also becomes obvious that the 16 measuring points represent the most important characteristics.
-That is to say that the SenoCorder Solid can qualitatively reproduce the spectrum of the lab spectrometer.
+That is to say that the SenoCorder can qualitatively reproduce the spectrum of the lab spectrometer.

 Let’s come back to the birch tree again, thinking of this information: